2015–16 NCAA Division I men's basketball season

 The 2015–16 NCAA Division I men's basketball season began on November 13.
-The first tournament was the 2K Sports Classic and ended with the Final Four in Houston April 2–4.
-Practices officially began on October 2.
+The first early-season tournaments to begin were the Puerto Rico Tip-Off and the Charleston Classic.
+The season ended with the 2016 NCAA Division I men's basketball tournament, whose Final Four took place at NRG Stadium in Houston, Texas, on April 2, 2016, with the national championship game following on April 4.
+Practices officially began on October 2, 2015.

 Rule changes

 The following rule changes were proposed by the NCAA Men's Rules Committee for the 2015–16 season, and officially approved by the NCAA Men's Playing Rules Oversight Panel: